Adelaide coastal waters

 Catchment to Coast focus for water quality improvement across urban Adelaide

-Between 2013 and 2018 the EPA implemented many of the strategies in the ACWQIP with funding of $2 million from the Australian Government National Landcare Programme.
+Between 2013 and 2018 the EPA implemented many of the strategies in the ACWQIP with funding of $2 million from the Australian Government National Landcare Program.

-The 'Catchment to coast focus for water quality improvement across urban Adelaide’ (Catchment to Coast) focused on building community capacity for water quality improvement as its main strategy.
+The 'Catchment to Coast focus for water quality improvement across urban Adelaide’ concentrated on building community capacity for water quality improvement as its main strategy.
 The project involved ground action, signage at specific sites and some monitoring to inform managers of stormwater on how to best reduce sediment, coloured dissolved organic matter (CDOM) and nutrient loads from stormwater in the Adelaide region.

-Through 6 sub-projects, improvements to Adelaide's urban waterways and coastal waters led to implementation of strategies 1, 3, 4 and 8 from the Adelaide Coastal Water Quality Improvement Plan (ACWQIP):
+Through 6 sub-projects, improvements to Adelaide's urban waterways and coastal waters led to implementation of strategies 1, 3, 4 and 8 from the Adelaide Coastal Water Quality Improvement Plan (ACWQIP) which:

 - provided information through the steering group and online communities such as Water Sensitive SA